 Restricted stock units are shares offered by an Applicant's employer to an Applicant as an additional form of compensation.
 The shares typically vest over a period of time.
 Once vested the Applicant may then liquidate them at any time.
-Restricted stock units are acceptable as a form of income provided the Applicant has a two year history of receipt and three year expectation of vesting continuance.
+Restricted stock units are acceptable as a form of income provided the Applicant has a two year history of receipt and three year expectation of vesting continuance and the stock is publicly traded.